CaffeineOnIce/AutoMinify/README.md

-# Auto-Minify extension for VSCode
+# Auto Minify extension for VSCode

 Automatically minify your HTML, CSS and JS files to save space and bandwidth.